 Above: Eyes of the Storm by G.A.
 Rosenberg (Pathworking Artwork)

-Aeshma originated in Zoroastrian lore as the Daeva (Ahrimanic Spirit) of the Bloodied Mace who was given authority over seven great methods of causing destruction.
+Aeshma originated in Zoroastrian lore as the Daeva or Div (Ahrimanic Spirit) of the Bloodied Mace who was given authority over seven great methods of causing destruction (he no longer serves Ahriman).
 In Qabalah, he is known as Asmodeus, the Fiend of the Wounding Spear, the son of either Tubal-Qayin or Ashamdon/Shamdon with Na’amah (who he married).
 This makes him the grandson of Lilith, as my coven gnosis is that Na’mah is Lilith’s daughter, not sister.
 Asmodeus works closely with Amdukius, Amaymon, Astaroth and Magot.
 He is under Amaymon and he is the father of the archdemon known as Alfpunias, Alefpene’ash, or Gurigur.
 Asmodeus rules the realm of Golachab in the Qliphoth’s left collumn, which realm is attributed to Mars, and is said to be the residence of the most wrathful and powerful succubi.
 He appears throughout Abrahamic demonology as a spirit of lust, lechery, luxury, and gambling.

 Above: Asmodeus as Depicted by Rosenberg for an Altarpiece or Pathworking